How to Disable IPv6 in Windows 10 (3 Methods)

 • Finally, to disable IPv6, uncheck the box beside Internet Protocol Version 6 (TCP/IPv6).
 Then click OK.

-For those that will rather use command line.
-Here are the steps to disable Internet Protocol Version 6 (IPv6) with PowerShell:
+For those who would rather use the command line, here are the steps to disable Internet Protocol Version 6 (IPv6) with PowerShell:

 • Type PowerShell in the search bar.
 Then right-click it and select Run as administrator.